emmadrd912/helm-charts/README.md

 Once Helm has been set up correctly, add the repo as follows:

  ``
-helm repo add webserver https://emmadrd912.github.io/helm-charts ``
+helm repo add emmadrd912 https://emmadrd912.github.io/helm-charts
+ ``

 If you had already added this repo earlier, run `helm repo update` to retrieve